 Chief officers were eligible for annual bonus payments through a national performance and development review scheme.

-A Gwent Police spokeswoman said earlier this week that Home Office crime figures indicate Gwent is one of the best performing forces in the country, and "much of this success is due to sound leadership and management."
+A Gwent Police spokeswoman said earlier this week that Home Office crime figures indicate Gwent is one of the best performing forces in the country, and "much of this success is due to sound

 Deputy chief constable Jeff Farrar was also eligible for a bonus, but turned it down.